rstudio/plumber/_includes/intro.md

 ## Installation

-Currently rapier is not available on CRAN, so you'll need to install it from GitHub.
+Currently plumbr is not available on CRAN, so you'll need to install it from GitHub.
 The easiest way to do that is by using `devtools`.

 {% highlight bash %}
 library(devtools)
-install_github("trestletech/rapier")
+install_github("trestletech/plumbr")
-library(rapier)
+library(plumbr)
 {% endhighlight %}